 Hormones are no exception:

-Evidence suggests that marijuana can reduce female fertility by disrupting hypothalamic release of gonadotropin releasing hormone (GnRH), leading to reduced estrogen and progesterone production and anovulatory menstrual cycles.
+Evidence suggests that marijuana can reduce female fertility by disrupting the hypothalamic release of gonadotropin-releasing hormone (GnRH), leading to reduced estrogen and progesterone production and anovulatory menstrual cycles.

 Also, the effect on progesterone:

 THC also inhibits steroidogenesis by preventing the conversion of pregnenolone to progesterone

 What else have we come across for perimenopause depression?

 Look, CBD is great to help support the pathways we discussed above but in the end, it's about hormones.

 Estradiol and progesterone are critical players in your health, both mind and body.

 We have a full review of estradiol supplementation and perimenopause here.